-This Level 3 BTEC course allows pupils to build their practical skills in business and to gain a qualification attracting the same UCAS points as an AS or A Level depending on how many modules are taken.
+The Level 3 BTEC course allows pupils to build their practical skills in business and to gain a qualification attracting the same UCAS points as an AS Level.
 The finance and marketing units of the course have numeracy within them, where pupils will need to be able to manipulate and interpret data; so it is expected that pupils who start the course will have at least a grade 4 in GCSE Mathematics.
 Extended writing is part of the assessment criteria for all parts of the course; so it is expected that pupils who start the course will also have a grade 4 in GCSE English Language.
-The BTEC Level 3 National Extended Certificate in Business is a suitable study route for all pupils who have a genuine interest in learning about the business sector.
 This course is designed as an enrichment elective and should not be taken alongside A Level Business.
+Please see the separate page for details of the Extended National Level 3 BTEC qualification (full A Level equivalent).